eagle-io/docs/source/topics/processing_and_logic/index.rst

 -------------
 There are two types of Nodes that can have a program defined as part of their configuration.
 The first is a Process Parameter that allows you to transform existing data; the second is a type of Data Source called a Processor that allows you to create new data values.

+A program should include three distinct stages:

+- Define input nodes (using the NODE, NUMBER, TEXT, TIME or BOOLEAN functions)
+- Apply processing to input nodes (or associated time-series data)
+- Output results (either by returning a value or setting an attribute of a node)

 .. table::